commonsearch/cosr-front/INSTALL.md

 - [Docker](http://docker.com) to run containers ([Installation instructions](https://docs.docker.com/engine/installation/))
 - [git](http://git-scm.com) to interact with GitHub ([Installation instructions](https://help.github.com/articles/set-up-git/))

+You should make sure your Docker daemon is started.
+Check the [Docker documentation](https://docs.docker.com/engine/installation/) if you are unsure how to start it.
+For instance on Ubuntu you may need to run `sudo service docker start`.

 ## 2. Download the code & the Docker images